sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video is entirely in black and white, with no color present.
+- The video is entirely in black and white, with no chromatic color present; only black, white, or shades of gray may appear.

 </details>